automl/amltk/docs/guides/tasks.md

 !!! example "CallLimiter"

     We can limit the number of times a function is called or how many concurrent instances of it can be running.
-To do so, we create the [`CallLimiter`][byop.CallLimiter] and pass it in as a plugin.
+To do so, we create the [`CallLimiter`][amltk.CallLimiter] and pass it in as a plugin.
 This plugin also introduces some new events that can be listened to.

     ```python
-    from byop.scheduling import Task, CallLimiter
+    from amltk.scheduling import Task, CallLimiter

     limiter = CallLimiter(max_calls=10, max_concurrent=2)
     task = Task(..., plugins=[limiter])